Ultras Desna: Australian fan

 In 2016, an Australian fan called Ian Brash become a real fan of Desna and constantly traveled from England to Ukraine to see the team playing at home and away, supporting the club.
 In the same year the club appealed to its fans to choose a new emblem for the club; voting was ended until 22 July 2016 in the Desna's official Facebook page.

-In 2017, the club's president Oleksiy Chebotaryov, resigned for being wanted by the Ukrainian law enforcement and ran from Ukraine.
+In 2017, the club's president Oleksiy Chebotaryov resigned for being wanted by the Ukrainian law enforcement and ran from Ukraine.
 Club ownership was passed to Volodymyr Levin.
 Ultras Desna - North Block with some followers of football were pointing out that the club was proudly demonstrating the club's supervisory board without showing any information about the club's owner (a common issue among most Ukrainian professional clubs), three members out of 14 were also current members of the UAF Executive Committee including Hennadiy Prokopovych and Artem Frankov as well as the president of the Ukrainian PFL Serhiy Makarov.
 They also signed and an electronic petition with a request to return Desna Chernihiv to the Ukrainian Premier League has been registered on the official website of the President of Ukraine, Petro Poroshenko.

-In december 2019, during the match against Dynamo Kyiv, the fan show a great choreography for the team and the groud in the stadium after the Dynamo's fan did the same for their club.
+In December 2019, during the match against Dynamo Kyiv, the fan show a great choreography for the team and the ground in the stadium after the Dynamo's fan did the same for their club.
 On 12 March 2020 during the Quarterfinal match in Ukrainian Cup against Vorskla Poltava, in the season 2019-20, the match was played behind closed doors due to quarantine in Ukraine during the COVID-19 pandemic and fans supported the team outside the Stadion Yuri Gagarin.
 They are also active in many social media like the Russian-based Telegram Channel.